dkpro/dkpro-tc/pages/DKProTcDeepLearning_1_0_0.md

 When the experiment is executed, the `vectorization` into integer is automatically performed on the training and testing data, the word embeddings are pruned to contain only occuring vocabulary, and are all passed to the code-snipped provided as file path in the dimension `DIM_USER_CODE`.

 The receiving Python code has then eventually to take care of loading the provided data files into the data format the framework expects.
-For `Keras` and `DyNet`, this is the NumPy data type.
-This casting leads to some additional overhead that has to be performed in the user-code.

 ### Results of an experiment
 The results are written to the folder provided as `DKPRO_HOME` directory.
 The subfolder contain all output written by an experiment, and not just the final results.
 The folder with the results is the `Evaluation-*` folder.
 The other folders are probably not of importance for using DKPRo TC, but we explain their content yet briefly.
 For a train-test experiment, the following folders are created: